-- Rocket League: A system of autonomous, scaled vehicles are learning how to play head-to-head in a game of high speed soccer.
+- Rocket League: Teaching a system of autonomous, scaled vehicles to play head-to-head in a game of high speed soccer.

-- Robot Arm: Exploring complex pick-and-place manipulation through an in-house, robotic arm.
+- Robot Arm: Exploring complex pick-and-place manipulation through 3D-printed, robotic arms.

-- Wizard’s Chess: A giant, self-playing chess board inspired by Harry Potter universe.
+- Wizard’s Chess: Creating a giant, self-playing chess board inspired by the Harry Potter universe.

 More information about all of these projects can be found on the wiki.